tangrams/WeatherNow/README.md

 2) The humidity doesn't need so much treat as directly pass to the green channel.

 3) The wind degree probably represent the most complicated conversion.
 Because the range goes from 0 to 360, we need to normalize that range by divide it by the total (360) so we end up with a number from 0 to 1.
-Then we scale that range to the standar 0 to 255.
+Then we scale that range to the standard 0 to 255.

 That's it!
 Our data is in the way to the GPU and into the fragment shader where we will draw something nice with it.

 #### Using GLSL to visualize data

 As you probably know, one of the most flexible features of Tangram is be hable to inject blocks of GLSL Shader code into the pipeline of a style.
 You can learn more about it here in the [Shaders overview](https://mapzen.com/documentation/tangram/Shaders-Overview/) of Tangram Documentations.
-If you are totaly new to GLSL Shaders we higly recomend you to check [The Book of Shaders](http://thebookofshaders.com/).
+If you are totally new to GLSL Shaders we highly recommend you to check [The Book of Shaders](http://thebookofshaders.com/).

 So let's make some sense of this data and draw an arrow visualizing the flow of the wind and the temperature of it.
 To recap from last section the color was encoded into the RED, GREEN and BLUE channels on the CPU.
 Each channel with a range between 0 and 255, but inside the shader this color will be transform to a range from 0 to 1  per channel in the ```vec3``` name ```color```.
-This color comes with the geometry that was constructed in the previus section.
+This color comes with the geometry that was constructed in the previous section.

 Our first job to do here is to **decode** the values to something we can work with.
 The one that needs more retouch is the temperature witch we need to move it back to something that holds negative and positive numbers.
-We practically didn't encode the humidty so it makes more sense to do nothing with it so we can leave it normalized.
+We practically didn't encode the humidity so it makes more sense to do nothing with it so we can leave it normalized.
 With the direction of the wind

 ```glsl
     float temp = .5+color.r*.5;